 Tensions Rise Between Egyptian Muslims and Christians

 Christianity has existed in Egypt for centuries, and although believers have often been tolerated because of their historical presence and demographic size, they have been recently targeted.
-After a series of attacks on Coptic Orthodox believers this summer, a breaking point was reached.
+After a series of attacks on Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Orthodox believers this summer, a breaking point was reached.

-The Egyptian government identified this tension and appointed Imam Mahmoud Gomaa, a Muslim cleric, the keep the peace between Christians and Muslims in upper Egypt.
+The Egyptian government identified this tension and appointed the person who leads prayers in a mosque.
+Mahmoud Gomaa, a Muslim cleric, the keep the peace between Christians and Muslims in upper Egypt.